The Hottie and the Nottie: Critical response

-The film received near-universally negative reviews from critics.
+The film was universally panned by critics, with most of the criticism aimed towards the film's premise and Hilton's acting performance.
 On Rotten Tomatoes, the film has an approval rating of 6% based on reviews from 67 critics.
 The site's consensus states: "The Hottie and the Nottie is a crass, predictable, and ineptly staged gross-out comedy that serves little purpose beyond existing as another monument to Paris Hilton's vanity."
 On Metacritic, it has a weighted average score of 7 out of 100, based on 18 reviews—indicating "overwhelming dislike".

 IGN gave it a zero-star review, noting that the film "presents a problem because there are just no words to adequately express how clumsy, trite and deeply offensive it is from start to finish."
 Rolling Stone film critic Peter Travers gave the film a half-star rating, saying that the half-star was because "it takes guts (or gross dim-wittedness) [for Hilton] to appear on screen again after House of Wax."
 Nathan Lee of The Village Voice called it "crass, shrill, disingenuous, tawdry, mean-spirited, vulgar, idiotic, boring, slapdash, half-assed, and very, very unfunny."
 Online film critic James Berardinelli described the film's comedy as "about as funny as the anal rape scene in The War Zone".
 Richard Roeper called the film "excruciatingly, painfully, horribly, terribly awful," and argued that "nobody in this movie really should have a career in movies".
 BBC reviewer Mark Kermode called it "a fascist eugenic tract...it's disgusting".
 Connie Ogle in the Miami Herald described The Hottie and the Nottie thus: "Imagine the worst movie you've ever seen.
 Got it?
 Now try to think of something worse.
 That something is this movie – wretched, embarrassing and a waste of the time and energy of everyone involved."
 The British newspaper The People, reviewing The Hottie and the Nottie, called the film "the worst movie ever made".

 John Anderson of Newsday, while panning the film, was one of a handful of critics to see merit in it.
 He gave the film two out of four stars and concluded that "The Hottie and the Nottie is no worse in many ways than a lot of teen-centric comedies, which generally appeal to their audience through cruelty and vulgarity."

 The film featured on several worst of 2008 lists, including that of The Times, New York Post, The Star-Ledger, The Tart, and Metromix.
 In 2018 British critic Mark Kermode included the film on his list of the ten worst films of the past ten years.